smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 - Extended List of Command Completion Codes

 The Agent File Arrival commands support an extended range of completion codes.
-These completion codes can be sent to a local Agent\'s Dynamic Variable, so that they can be tested when the CHKFILE or CHKIFSFIL commands are used from within the Agent\'s local automation tools, such as the Multi-Step Job Scripting tool.
+These completion codes can be sent to a local Agent's Dynamic Variable, so that they can be tested when the CHKFILE or CHKIFSFIL commands are used from within the Agent's local automation tools, such as the Multi-Step Job Scripting tool.

 When an OpCon Schedule submits a File Arrival job, the completion code